FIWARE/tutorials.CRUD-Operations/README.md

 Batch processing uses the `/v2/op/update` endpoint with a payload with two attributes

-* `actionType=APPEND_STRICT` means that the request only succeed all entities / attributes are new.
+* `actionType=append_strict` means that the request only succeed all entities / attributes are new.
 * The `entities` attribute holds an array of entities we wish to create.

-Subsequent request using the same data with the `actionType=APPEND_STRICT` batch operation will result in an error response.
+Subsequent request using the same data with the `actionType=append_strict` batch operation will result in an error response.

 ### Batch Create/Overwrite New Data Entities